AmandaKitSam/traffic-lights/README.md

 - Review the code: index1.html, style1.css and main.js

-- Please visit the link here:
+- Please visit the demo here: https://amandakitsam.github.io/traffic-lights/

 ### My 2nd Approach of Solving the Problem - Using skills in HTML5, CSS3 (+ Flexbox) and @keyframes for the animation